ptmt/ptmt.github.com/posts/2026/tell-your-ai.md

 A special input, that browser recognizes and use AI that is tailored to you, making it very simple to create a rule.

-But really, no need.
+But really, no need to bother.
 All browsers soon if not already will be able to do it anyway, without any _hints_ from developers and just help with any kind of input everywhere.

-And even then, only useful until the Singlarity.
+And even then, only useful we have traditional interfaces.
+If OpenClaw shown us anything, we may rethink the whole idea and people will just interact with the single entity.
+It'll solve prloblems by implementing Weirdstats under the hood, but you'll never even know about it.